PaddlePaddle/book/02.recognize_digits/README.en.md

 ### Multilayer Perceptron

-The Softmax regression model described above uses the simplest two-layer neural network, i.e. it only contains an input layer and an output layer.
-So its regression ability is limited.
-To achieve better recognition results, we consider adding several hidden layers \[[10](#References)\] between the input layer and the output layer.
+The softmax regression model described above uses the simplest two-layer neural network.
+That is, it only contains an input layer and an output layer, with limited regression capability.
+To achieve better recognition results, consider adding several hidden layers\[[10](#references)\] between the input layer and the output layer.

-1. After the first hidden layer, we get $ H_1 = \phi(W_1X + b_1) $, where $\phi$ is the activation function.
-Some common ones are sigmoid, tanh and ReLU.
+1. After the first hidden layer, we get $ H_1 = \phi(W_1X + b_1) $, where $\phi$ denotes the activation function.
+Some [common ones](###list-of-common-activation-functions) are sigmoid, tanh and ReLU.
 2. After the second hidden layer, we get $ H_2 = \phi(W_2H_1 + b_2) $.
-3. Finally, after output layer, we get $Y=\text{softmax}(W_3H_2 + b_3)$, the final classification result vector.
+3. Finally, the output layer outputs $Y=\text{softmax}(W_3H_2 + b_3)$, the vector denoting our classification result.

-Fig. 3. is Multilayer Perceptron network, with weights in blue, and bias in red. +1 indicates bias is 1.
+Fig. 3. shows a Multilayer Perceptron network, with the weights in blue, and the bias in red. +1 indicates that the bias is $1$.

 <p align="center">
 <img src="image/mlp_en.png" width=500><br/>